afroditeapp/afrodite-backend/docs/api_usage.md

 You can set profile visibility in the grid using `/account/settings/profile_visibility`.

+### Profile editing

+#### Image moderation request

+Send or update current image moderation using HTTP PUT to `/media_api/moderation/request`.
+HTTP GET to that same address will get current moderation request status.

+Before sending new moderation request images must be loaded to moderation slots using HTTP PUT `/media_api/moderation/request/slot/{image_slot}`.
+Image slots `camera` and `image1` are available.

+### Admin features

-### Image moderation
+#### Image moderation

 If capability 'admin_moderate_images' can be found the client displays option to go image moderation mode.
-In that mode the app will fetch all images which need moderation using `/media/admin/moderation/page/next`.
-Images in that request will be downloaded using `/media/images/IMG`.
+In that mode the app will fetch all images which need moderation using `/media_api/admin/moderation/page/next`.
+That path will get next set of not handled image moderations.
+Images in that request
+will be downloaded using `/media_api/images/{account_id}/{image_id}`.
 It does not matter if image is accepted or not.
 Moderation requests have an unique id.
-That id can be accepted or not using `/media/admin/moderation/handle_request`.
+That id can be accepted or not using `/media_admin/admin/moderation/handle_request/{request_id}`.